mtrevisan/Boxon/README.md

 #### description

-Marks a POJO as an annotated message.
+Marks a DTO as an annotated message.

 #### annotation type